ZoinerTejada/hdi-labs/Setup/Environment-Setup.md

 An ARM template and script is provided to aid in provisioning the clusters for attendees to use.
 Follow these steps to deploy your cluster:

 1. Navigate to the Setup\Scripts folder.
 2. Open azuredeploy.all.parameters.json and provide the settings requested.
 At minimum provide a unique name for the cluster.
-Enter 'Yes' or 'No' for `provisionSpark`, `provisionLLAP`, and `provisionSecure`.
-This will specify whether to provision a Spark, Interactive (LLAP), or Domain-Joined (Secure) set of clusters.
+Enter 'Yes' or 'No' for `provisionSpark`, `provisionLLAP`, `provisionKafka', and `provisionSecure`.
+This will specify whether to provision a Spark, Interactive (LLAP), Kafka, or Domain-Joined (Secure) set of clusters.
 3. Save the file.
 4. Open PowerShell and run the following command to login to your Azure account: